 Are they struggling from sleep disturbances or have delayed waking times each morning?
 A significant change in sleep patterns may indicate declining health.

 Parents may or may not share their mobility challenges, and bruises can indicate that they’re having trouble.
 “Doctors can support them and even provide advice on increasing strength to prevent falls,” adds Hatfield.

 “From refilling or remembering to take them or even expressing frustration at the number of medications from different specialists, this could be a sign your parent needs a primary care doctor to manage their prescriptions,” says Hatfield.

 Are they intentionally or unintentionally ignoring doctors’ recommendations?
-Skirting a doctor’s advice could lead to a readmission, which might also be a red flag, according to Judith Sands, R.N. and author of “Home Hospice Navigation: The Caregiver’s Guide.”
+Skirting a doctor’s advice could lead to a readmission, which might also be a red flag, according to Judith Sands, a registered nurse and author of “Home Hospice Navigation: The Caregiver’s Guide.”